 This forest, known for its mixed conifer and ponderosa pine trees, offers stunning views and the chance to spot wildlife such as mule deer, elk, and the rare Kaibab squirrel.

 The drive along AZ-67, also known as the Fredonia-Vermillion Cliffs Scenic Road, is approximately 43 miles and takes about an hour, but you’ll likely want to allow more time to stop at the various scenic overlooks and trailheads along the way.
-This route culminates at the North Rim Village, where you can park and walk to points like Bright Angel Point for breathtaking views of the Grand Canyon.
+This route culminates at the North Rim Village, where you can park and walk to points like Bright Angel Point for breathtaking views from the rim of Grand Canyon.

 Route 2: Via US-89A and AZ-67